Program Manager I – BEPS Stakeholder Engagement (Grade 23)

 To view the complete job announcement and to apply, please visit our website at https://www.montgomerycountymd.gov/HR/Recruitment/MCGCareers.html

-and click on the “Search for Jobs at MCG” tab.
+and click on the “Search Jobs and Apply” tab.
 Read the full job description under the “General Professional” Job Category.
 Interested candidates must create an online account in order to apply.

 All resume submissions must address the preferred criteria for the position, which are listed in the full advertisement, preferably in a separate section of the resume.